 Alternatives and Considerations

 Keep in mind that an AD&D policy pays out only if your death is caused by a covered accident.
-You are more likely to die from some other cause that is not covered including cancer, heart attack or some other illness.
+You are more likely to die from some other cause that is not covered, including cancer, heart attack, or some other illness.

 Some employers offer this coverage to their employees for free.
-If you can get extra coverage for free, it certainly makes sense to do so.
+If you can get extra coverage for free, it likely makes sense to do so.
 Many life insurance companies allow you to add an AD&D rider to your existing life insurance policy for an additional premium.
 This may be a cheaper option than purchasing a stand-alone AD&D policy.